vasandrkg/bacchus/README.md

 1. Read and parse configuration and resource definition from the YAML files.
 2. Copy required files to remote destination machines using golang lib for scp "github.com/tmc/scp".
 3. Install required dependencies like Docker, Docker Compose, Postgres etc.
-4. Execute some particular commands on remote VMs.
+4. Execute some particular shell commands on remote VMs.